 MP for Camborne and Redruth

-Perran Moon is the Labour (Co-op) MP for Camborne and Redruth, elected in July 2024.
-He has served on parliamentary committees examining the English Devolution and Community Empowerment Bill, the Crown Estate Bill, and the Great British Energy Bill, reflecting work on devolution and energy policy.
+Perran Moon is a Labour (Co-op) MP for Camborne and Redruth, elected in 2024.
+He has served on parliamentary committees including the English Devolution and Community Empowerment Bill, the Crown Estate Bill [HL], and the Great British Energy Bill, reflecting a focus on devolution, energy and land issues.
+He remains a backbench MP with a background in committee work on these policy areas.

-Declares four financial interests: two entries for gifts, benefits and hospitality from UK sources; one for land and property (within or outside the UK); and one for shareholdings.
+Declared financial interests include gifts, benefits and hospitality from UK sources (three entries), land and property (within or outside the UK), and shareholdings.

 Generated 21 February 2026